 Mrs Sarah Whelan is the second director and also the Head Teacher at St George’s.
 She oversees the teaching, learning and assessment in school.
-In addition, she is the school SENDCO and Behaviour Management Co-ordinator.
+In addition, she is the school SENDCO Behaviour Management, MFL and Art Co-ordinator.

 Mrs Whelan has a B.Ed(Hons)degree in Education and French, as well as EYPS(Early Years Professional Status).
 She also holds an EFAW Paediatric First Aid certificate.

 "Since qualifying as a teacher in 1988, I have taught the whole primary age range, both here and abroad, in State and Independent schools.
 Mark and I have also owned and managed a 99 place day nursery; I have also worked as an Early Years Advisor for the county- this gave me a thorough understanding of children's learning and development as well as a wide variety of pedagogical approaches from around the world.